geowarin/electron-hot-loader/README.md

 electronHot.install({higherOrderFunctions: ['connect']});
 ```

+A demo of electron-hot-loader working with redux is available [on the redux branch](https://github.com/geowarin/electron-hot-boilerplate#redux) of electron-hot-boilerplate.

 ## Goal

 Since electron is both node and a browser, I figured we could try experimenting hot reloading without webpack